Tryliom/Visual-Functions/README.md

 - `Resources/ScriptableObjects/Variables`: Where the game objects variables are stored
 - `Resources/ScriptableObjects/GlobalVariables`: Where you need to store the global variables to be accessible from anywhere

-You can change these folders path [here](./Scripts/Utility/ReferenceUtility.cs).
+You can change these folder paths by creating a scriptable object with the menu `VisualFunctions/Settings` and set the paths in the inspector.
+**It needs to be in a Resources folder to be loaded at runtime.**

 ## Usage
 todo